Fatima1515/tic-tac-toe-project-final-/architecture-decisions/architecture-decisions/ADR1-development-framework.md

 Decided on React Native.

 ## Status
 Decided on React Native.
-Open to small configuration adjustments as needed.
+Open to small adjustments as needed.

 ## Details